-Since joining the School, I have been concentrated in building up a solid research portfolio on quantitative seismic interpretation, combining ‘classical’ seismic interpretation techniques with seismic- attribute and well-log analysis.
+Since joining the School, I have been concentrated in building up a solid research portfolio on quantitative seismic interpretation, combining ‘new’ and ‘classical’ techniques to interpret seismic, well-log and stratigraphic data.
+Examples of new interpretation techniques and workflows have been recently published on AAP Bulletin (Alves et al., 2009); EPSL (Alves, 2012) and AAPG Interpretation (Alves et al., 2015; Marfurt and Alves, 2015).

-At present, my current key research areas span the Eastern Mediterranean Sea (Crete and Levantine Basin), Western Iberian Margin (Portugal, Spain and NW Morocco), Santos and Espírito Santo Basins, Amazon Fan and Equatorial Brazil (South America), the Nankai Trough (SE Japan), New Zealand, Australia, and West Africa (Angola, Nigeria, Namibia).
+At present, my current key research areas include East Canada (Newfoundland, Labrador and W Greenland), the Eastern Mediterranean Sea (Crete and Levantine Basin), the West Iberian Margin (Portugal, Spain and NW Morocco), Santos and Espírito Santo Basins, the Amazon Fan and Equatorial Brazil (South America), the Nankai Trough (SE Japan), New Zealand, Australia, and West Africa (Angola, Nigeria, Namibia).

 A significant part of my research projects are complemented with field data from the Lusitanian Basin (Portugal), Southeast Spain, Crete, Italy, Cyprus and Morocco, where Mesozoic to Holocene outcrops of structurally deformed marine strata are used as analogues for 3D seismic data.

 As of October 2014, PI and supervisor of 18 research projects, totalling £1.2M in grant money, university fees and PhD student stipends.

 Consultancy projects for major companies such as Petrobras, Husky and Statoil.

 Invited courses at Petrobras, Total, Galp.